cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/tweaking.rst

     SELECT INBOX.x

-for non-existing mailbox x, it creates a a lock file
+for non-existing mailbox x, it creates a lock file

     .. parsed-literal::